 You’ve probably heard it before: Breakfast is the most important meal of the day.
 However, putting this into practice is often easier said than done.
 As caregivers to young athletes, you’re no stranger to busy schedules, which often begin bright and early.
 Other barriers to breakfast include sleepy, occasionally grumpy moods, and the common response, “I’m not even hungry”.
 If this sounds familiar, you’re not alone.
-According to the American Academy of Pediatrics, “Approximately 8 to 12 percent of all school-aged kids skip breakfast.
-By the time kids enter adolescence, as many as 20 to 30 percent of them have completely given up the morning meal.”
+According to the American Academy of Pediatrics, “Approximately 8 to 12% of all school-aged kids skip breakfast.
+By the time kids enter adolescence, as many as 20 to 30% of them have completely given up the morning meal.”
 This is of great concern, because as AAP also states, “Study after study shows that kids who eat breakfast function better.”
 “They do better in school, and have better concentration and more energy.”

 Help your player to start their day off right!
 Try one of our tips to fit in your morning fuel: